 1.6 Patients who are health care workers (HCW) and who have been exposed to patients with COVID-19 or patients with symptoms of COVID-19: Please consult the risk assessment tool offered here: BCCDC’s Exposures and return to work for health care workers.
 If you fall into the No Risk category, you may book your treatment.
 This risk assesment tool will be preformed upon arrival as well.

 1.7 Patients who develop even mild illness or symptoms should cancel booked appointments immediately, even without notice (no cancelation fee will be charged).
 Please also cancel if someone in your household is experiencing any possible COVID-19 symptoms.

 1.8 Patients will not be charged a cancellation fee if they cancel due to illness during the COVID-19 Pandemic.

 SCREENING UPON ARRIVAL

 1.9 The patient understands that at the first massage therapy treatment back, after the cessation of massage therapy due to COVID-19 pandemic, there will be an informed consent discussion.
-The informed consent discussion will address the fact that there is always a risk of transmission of the coronavirus from the clinic space, from Crystal Stauch, and during massage therapy treatment, and that I have done everything I can to minimize the risk.
+The informed consent discussion will address the fact that there is always a risk of transmission of the coronavirus from the clinic space, from Crystal Stauch, and during massage therapy treatment, and that the RMT has done everything she can to minimize the risk.

 1.10 At every appointment, the patient will be required to complete a COVID-19 screening survey.
 Any questions the patient has, are encouraged to be asked.
 If patient does not agree to sign this form, they will cancel their appointment with no cancelation fee charged.